 Join us each MAY for the Great Canadian Birdathon and help raise funds for the work of PEPtBO!

-Register online (make sure you mark PEPtBO as the organization you're raising funds for).
+Register online (make sure you indicate PEPtBO as the organization you're raising funds for).

 - Collect some sponsors